 How long does a Schengen visa last?

-A Schengen visa lasts for a maximum of three months in a six-month period.
+A Schengen visa lasts for a maximum 90 days in any 180 days period.
 The precise length of your visa is indicated on your visa sticker under the heading Duration of Visit.
 In general, the duration of your visit can not be extended.

 What happens if I overstay the duration of my Schengen visa?